 myroofingcompany.com/residential/residential-roof-repair

-There’s less redundancy in the former example, and the latter is harder for search engines to crawl and also uglier to look at for your visitors.
+There’s less redundancy in the former example; the latter is harder for search engines to crawl and easier for your visitors to look at.
 URL slugs are also known as permalinks because they are permanent.

-If you end up not needing the page anymore, you can implement what is known as a 301 redirect, which will auto-direct a user from that page to a newer update.
+If you no longer need the page, you can implement a 301 redirect, which will auto-direct a user from that page to a newer update.
 Still, the permalink will remain intact.

 Image Alt Text

-A sometimes overlooked on-page optimization factor is image alt text.
-It is the description of an image on your web page.
+An often overlooked on-page optimization factor is image alt text, which describes an image on your web page.

-For those who don’t know, an image file should always be titled in lowercase letters with dashes.
+An image file should always be titled in lowercase letters with dashes for those who don’t know.

 If you upload an image of your roofing truck, a suitable file name would be company-name-truck.jpg … or something to that effect.
 Once the image is uploaded and embedded into your content, you should fill out its Alt Text.